March 4-6, 2022

 Stephania, Boi (Fang Ji) 防已

-The workshop will focus on two distinct but related topics:
+The workshop is focused on two distinct but related topics:

 a.
 The Kampo definition and understanding of 痰飲病 Tan In Byo (Tan Yin Bing) – Phlegm Fluid Illness.